 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities and borrowings from lending institutions.
-As of July 31, 2014, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$183.5 million.
-As of July 31, 2014, the Company had approximately \$26.5 million of cash and cash equivalents held outside of the U.S. Of this amount, approximately \$10.9 million is considered permanently invested due to certain restrictions under local laws, and \$15.6 million is not subject to permanent reinvestment.
+As of July 31, 2015, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$119.4 million.
+The Company's ModusLink Corporation subsidiary has undistributed earnings from its foreign subsidiaries of approximately \$47.2 million at July 31, 2015, of which approximately \$9.8 million is considered to be permanently reinvested due to certain restrictions under local laws as well as the Company's plans to reinvest such earnings for future expansion in certain foreign jurisdictions.
 Due to the Company's U.S. net operating loss carryforward there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
 Foreign withholding taxes would range from 0% to 10% on any repatriated funds.